-The Georgia Department of Community Affairs has designed this CDBG-DR program in compliance with the National Program objectives, and will ensure that assistance is prioritized toward the most disadvantaged populations.
+The Georgia Department of Community Affairs has designed this CDBG-DR program in compliance with the National Program objectives and will ensure that assistance is prioritized toward the most disadvantaged populations.
 DCA will ensure, as is required in the Federal Register, that not less than 70 percent of the aggregate of CDBG-DR program funds be used to support activities benefitting low- and moderate-income persons.
-LMI status will be determined by evaluating income as a percentage of the Area Median Income (AMI) in the region in which the applicant lives using the most recent data at the time of application submission.
-The AMI limits for each county is listed in the appendices.
+LMI status will be determined by evaluating income as a percentage of the Area Median Income (AMI) in the region in which the applicant lives, using the most recent data at the time of application submission.

-As stewards of federal CDBG funds, the State of Georgia complies with the Department of Housing and Urban Development's (HUD) mission to develop viable communities by the provision of decent housing, a suitable living environment and expanding economic opportunities.
-To this end, all funded activities administered by the State of Georgia will meet one of three named HUD national objectives: benefitting LMI persons; preventing or eliminating slum or blight, or meeting urgent needs.
-The national objectives by program can be seen on Table 39 on page 61.
-Also, the national objectives and a description are listed by program below on the following page:
+As stewards of federal CDBG funds, the State of Georgia complies with the Department of Housing and Urban Development's (HUD) mission to develop viable communities by the provision of decent housing, a suitable living environment, and expanding economic opportunities.
+To this end, all funded activities administered by the State of Georgia will meet one of three named HUD national objectives: benefitting LMI persons, preventing or eliminating slum or blight, or meeting urgent needs.
+The national objectives by program can be seen on Table 39.
+Also, the national objectives and a description are listed by program below.

-Buyout:
+Buyout and Acquisition Program: